irrevocablesake/Quasar/README.md

 After spending months and casting **trillions** of rays, all the work has finally cumulated into "_Quasar_" - my very own **_Rendering Engine_** based on Path Tracing.
 The Hero Render is a testimony to that statement, a dragon - which symbolizes power, courage and authority.

 This repository contains a **_C++_** and **_Python_** implementation for the rendering engine, albeit python is used just to upscale images, as a post processing effect, wherever required.
-In the next few sections, I will walk you through the feature set and will conclude by mentioning the plans for future.
+In the next few sections ( each section has visuals ), I will walk you through the feature set and will conclude by mentioning the plans for future.

 **TIP:** Dark Mode would enhance the experience of reading, but ofcourse it's not a necessity!